-- Simple pricing, flexible upgrades
+- Simple pricing, upgrade or downgrade anytime.

 - Friendly support - at least that’s what I’m told :)

-I feel incredibly lucky, just launched the early-access program last September with a few posts here and there, and Panelbear is already handling millions of page views per month for various websites.
+I feel incredibly lucky, just launched the early-access program last September with a few posts here and there, and Panelbear is already handling millions of page views for various websites.
 It’s been a crazy ride so far!